PROJECT MALTIOXINEM

 Picture

 Meet our two highly qualified local teachers, Juan Carlos and Juan Wilson.
 They were both born and raised in the community of San Pedro La Laguna and are experienced and qualified English as a Second Language teachers.
-They work hard to create fun and interactive lessons each week for their students.
-Juan Carlos works with the mothers and Juan Wilson concentrates on teaching our girls.
-As well, Juan Wilson takes on all the daily administrative tasks of running the Project, communicating with parents, buying supplies, etc. We are very lucky to have such fantastic teachers who know the students and community so well.
+Juan Wilson takes on all the daily administrative tasks of running the Project, communicating with parents, buying supplies, etc. We are very lucky to have such fantastic teachers who know the students and community so well.

 Our Board